lfr/lfr.github.io/fun/_posts/2020-06-30-take-it-to-the-stars.md

     }
 ```

 This could do the job, but if you've been following the series, defining all of these fields as `string` is [far from ideal](https://functionalfunsies.com/fun/2020/03/04/these-arent-the-types/).
-For starters only the `bio` field accepts line returns - a rule that isn't anywhere in this definition - so we're going to start over with the goal of creating a domain that both states **and** enforces any of such constraints.
+For starters only the `Bio` field accepts line returns — a rule that isn't anywhere in this definition — so we're going to start over with the goal of creating a domain that both states **and** enforces any of such constraints.

 ## Say no to analysis paralysis

 Declaring everything as string is easy but wrong, on the other hand defining a full domain stating all possible constraints seems like a painstakingly sluggish endeavor.
-My advice is to just start coding your heart out and craft your domain structure first and constraints later.
+My advice is to just start coding your heart out and build your domain structure first and constraints later.

 In the user profile example, instead of trying to figure out exactly what each member's definitive type will be, we'll just create a whole bunch of placeholder types that we'll refine later: